WebBreacher/WhatsMyName/README.md

 # WhatsMyName
-This repository has the unified data required to perform user enumeration on various websites.
+This repository has the unified data required to perform user and username enumeration on various websites.
 Content is in a JSON file and can easily be used in other projects.

 # Format
 The format of the JSON is simple.
 There are 3 main elements: